 9. The Creative Discovery Museum

 this is one of the best family-friendly destinations in Chattanooga.
 It will really keep the kids entertained all day.
-It’s also one of the top children’s museums in the nation since opening in 1995.
+It’s also been one of the top children’s museums in the nation since opening in 1995.
 They get over 200000 visitors per year.
 There is so much to do here.
 They have an artist’s studio, an excavation station for digging up dinosaur bones, and the theaters put on plates.

 There’s also a science theater play, gym, home school workshop, and spring and summer camps being on the river.
 There’s also a spot inside the museum called Riversleigh where you can interact with sailboats, learn about locks and dams, and other fun stuff like that.
 So many activities to keep the kids busy and entertained all under one roof for one price of admission.